The Centre at Salisbury: Construction accidents

 Boscov's was the only completely new anchor to the Salisbury region, and its 140000 sqft store impressed the Salisbury Daily Times: "Certainly the most beautiful store in the area, Boscov's is a fantasy of mirrors and marble, with massive, glittering chandeliers, plush carpeting and soaring display pieces."

-The Montgomery Ward store at the Centre at Salisbury replaced an older location on South Salisbury Boulevard.
+The mall's Montgomery Ward replaced an older location on South Salisbury Boulevard.
 The 107,000 sqft store was given a modern warehouse design, with exposed wiring and pipes, instead of the traditional drop ceiling.

 JCPenney was the smallest anchor, opening as an 86,222 sqft store.
 It replaced a location on East Main Street in downtown Salisbury.

-The Centre at Salisbury officially opened on July 25, 1990.
-Grand opening festivities included live music, remote broadcasts from local radio stations, kite-making workshops and kite-flying demonstrations.
+The Centre at Salisbury officially opened on July 25, 1990, with live music, remote broadcasts from local radio stations, kite-making workshops and kite-flying demonstrations.
 An estimated 75,000 people visited the mall during its grand opening.

 Designed by the architectural firm of James P. Ryan & Associates, the mall featured "marble floors, landscaped gardens, fountains and pools, all under domed skylights."
 The Daily Times described the central water feature: "A glass-bottomed bridge spans cascading waterfalls that trickle down from two ends to meet in the middle".

 A newspaper editorial said the mall was "guaranteed to forever change the retail shopping scene on the Eastern Shore", describing the mall as "truly amazing".
 Developer Petrie explained, "The amenities—the skylights, fountains, marble—are unusual for a market this size.
 But we think it will end up resulting in additional sales. [...]
 We believe it will become a showplace for people visiting."